daanishshaikhh/RoamRadar/trip-planner-main/README.md

 ### User Stories

-In developing user stories for the app, I focused on three central questions: who, specifically, are the users, what can the app provide to them and why would they consider using the app?
+In developing user stories for the app, we focused on three central questions: who, specifically, are the users, what can the app provide to them and why would they consider using the app?

 - Who: travelers—organized and disorganized alike—who enjoy planning their trips in advance, and/or prefer some certainty in their itinerary.
 - What: an easy way to record potential trip plans—dinner at a restaurant, for example—and see whether they fit into a manageable schedule.